Mingyuli1996/Notes-for-Ming/CFA学习笔记.md

 Scope of the GIPS standards

-Conflict between the GIPS standards and local regulations
+#### Conflict between the GIPS standards and local regulations

+In any case where country-specific regulations conflict with GIPS, firms must follow the applicable country-specific regulations but must also disclose the nature of the conflict with GIPS

-9 major sections of the GIPS standards
+#### 9 major sections of the GIPS standards

 ## Quantitative Methods